chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 * the instance is a cluster peer ("slave") node.
 * the security key is "whatever".

+### Configure inputs directly on the peers <a name="direct_inputs"></a>

+If you decide not to use forwarders to handle your data inputs, you can set up inputs on each peer in the usual way; for example, by editing inputs.conf on the peers.

 ### Multisite indexer clusters <a name="multisite_clusters"></a>

 Multisite indexer clusters allow you to maintain complete copies of your indexed data in multiple locations.
 This offers the advantages of enhanced disaster recovery and search affinity.
 You can specify the number of copies of data on each site.
 Multisite clusters are similar in most respects to basic, single-site clusters, with some differences in configuration and behavior.